-Salzburg is well known as the birthplace of Mozart and the city where many of the outdoor scenes of The Sound of Music was filmed.
-In fact, you can even take a 4-hour tour to go see all the film locations in Salzburg.
-Side note I’m a die-hard The Sound of Music fan, my brother in law even bought me the DVD.
-But, there’s more to do and see than Sound of Music related activities.
-Salzburg has many museums and historic buildings and the mountains and river which divides the city in half all adds to Salzburg’s allure.
+Salzburg is well known as the birthplace of Mozart and the city where many of the outdoor scenes of The Sound of Music were filmed.
+In fact, you can even take a 4-hour tour to see all the film locations in Salzburg.
+Side note: I’m a die-hard Sound of Music fan; my brother-in-law even bought me the DVD.
+But there’s more to do and see than music-related activities.
+Salzburg has many museums and historic buildings, and the mountains and river, which divide the city in half, all add to Salzburg’s allure.
 My list of things to do will feature a few highlights.

 1. Residenzplatz

-The square features the baroque style horse fountain.
+The square features a baroque-style horse fountain.
 The water shimmers and streams out of the sculpted horses’ mouths.
-The fountain is a popular photo spot and is a beautiful piece of art which links the past with the present.
-50 Medieval buildings were torn down to build this square.
+The fountain is a popular photo spot and a beautiful piece of art that links the past with the present.
+50 mediaeval buildings were torn down to build this square.
 It’s large, and the view of the mountain cliffs all adds to the square’s beauty.
-The square is used to screen football matches, it hosts concerts and New Years Eve celebrations to.
-Plus, in The Sound of Music scene where Maria and the Von Trapp Children are riding in the horse driven carriage they pass through the square and pass by the fountain.
+The square is used to screen football matches; it hosts concerts and New Year’s Eve celebrations.
+Plus, in the Sound of Music scene, where Maria and the Von Trapp Children are riding in the horse-driven carriage, they pass through the square and pass by the fountain.

 2. Go see Hohensalzburg castle and the museum exhibits

-It was scorching hot on the day I visited Salzburg so I skipped the hike up to the castle and decided to pay extra for the funicular.
-The hike isn’t strenuous though so you could skip the funicular save the cash and buy a beer at the brewery located at Residenzplatz.
-Hohensalzburg castle overlooks Salzburg You can see all the dome spires, buildings and the ever-flowing Salzch River.
-The view from the castle is worth visiting it.
+It was scorching hot on the day I visited Salzburg, so I skipped the hike up to the castle and decided to pay extra for the funicular.
+The hike isn’t strenuous, though, so you could skip the funicular, save the cash, and buy a beer at the brewery located at Residenzplatz.
+Hohensalzburg Castle overlooks Salzburg.
+You can see all the dome spires, buildings, and the ever-flowing Salzch River.
+The view from the castle is worth visiting.
 The exhibits inside the castle are also very interesting.
-There are various objects inside weapons, plates and even a chastity belt.
-There’s so much to see and so much to learn so don’t miss out on checking out the castle.
-Hohensalzburg castle is situated on top of Festungsberg Mountain, its summit is 542 meters high and forms part of the Old Town district of Salzburg.
-The castle was built to serve as a fortress and building started in 1077.
-The Castle was only ever under siege in 1592 during the German Peasants war.
-A few Miners, farmers and townsfolk sought to oust Prince Archbishop Matthaus Lang, but they failed to do so.
-During WW1 the castle was used to imprison Italian troops.
-Nazi activists were also held captive at Hohensalzburg castle before the 1930 Anschluss with Germany.
+There are various objects inside the weapons, plates, and even a chastity belt.
+There’s so much to see and so much to learn, so don’t miss out on checking out the castle.
+Hohensalzburg castle is situated on top of Festungsberg Mountain; its summit is 542 meters high and forms part of the Old Town district of Salzburg.
+The castle was built to serve as a fortress, and the building started in 1077.
+The castle was only ever under siege in 1592, during the German Peasant War.
+A few miners, farmers, and townsfolk sought to oust Prince Archbishop Matthaus Lang, but they failed to do so.
+During World War I, the castle was used to imprison Italian troops.
+Nazi activists were also held captive at Hohensalzburg Castle before the 1930 Anschluss with Germany.

-Mozart was born on the 27th of January 1756, on the 3rd floor of the house.
-The house is a museum which features Mozart’s early life, his first instruments, friends and his interest in the opera is exhibited.
-The house also provides insight as to how people lived in Salzburg.
+Mozart was born on January 27, 1756, on the third floor of a house that is now a museum.
+The museum showcases Mozart’s early life, his first instruments, his friendships, and his passion for opera.
+It also offers insight into how people lived in Salzburg during that time.

 5. Visit the Slazch river

-There is a memorial at the bridge connecting the two parts of the city.
-It commemorates the work of the prisoners of war and forced labourers who built the bridge between 1941 and 1945.
-There are locks also along the bridge.
-And grassy banks where you can sit and watch the boats go by, whilst having a picnic.
-There’s also a boat trip which you can take, and Hotel Sacher is located along the bank of the Slazch river.
-You could go there to grab a slice of Sachertorte since the hotel chain is iconic for serving this cake.
+There’s a memorial on the bridge that connects the two parts of the city, honouring the work of prisoners of war and forced labourers who built it between 1941 and 1945.
+Along the bridge, you’ll also find locks placed by visitors and grassy banks where you can sit and watch the boats go by while enjoying a picnic.
+There’s a boat trip you can take, and Hotel Sacher is located along the banks of the Salzach River.
+It’s the perfect spot to stop by for a slice of Sachertorte, a cake the hotel chain is famous for serving.

 6.Go visit Mozart’s house

-The house was where Mozart lived from 1773 to 1787.
-It stands in Markartplatz.
-In 1944 during WW2 it was air bombed.
-The part of the house which remained was purchased by the Mozart Foundation in 1955.
-It was rebuilt by using the original house plans and now houses a museum.
-I only got to see the outside.
-I took a walking tour for about an hour, and my tour group didn’t have a chance to see the inside of the building.
+The house where Mozart lived from 1773 to 1787 is located on Markartplatz.
+In 1944, during World War II, it was bombed.
+The part of the house that survived was purchased by the Mozart Foundation in 1955 and was rebuilt using the original house plans.
+Today, it houses a museum.
+Unfortunately, I only got to see the outside.
+I took a walking tour that lasted about an hour, and my group didn’t have the chance to explore the inside of the building.

-Try something authentically Austrian.
-Like chicken or veal schnitzel with a side of potatoes.
-If you have a sweet tooth like me try the Sacher torte like I did.
-I had it in Vienna and again at the Golden Kugel in Salzburg.
-The city also has a long history of beer brewing so if you are a beer lover why not grab a Salzburg brewed beer.
-Eating and drinking local food adds to the travelling experience and helps you connect with the local culture.
+Try something authentically Austrian, like chicken or veal schnitzel with a side of potatoes.
+If you have a sweet tooth like I do, don’t miss the Sacher torte—I had it in Vienna and again at the Golden Kugel in Salzburg.
+The city also has a long history of beer brewing, so if you’re a beer lover, why not grab a Salzburg-brewed beer?
+Eating and drinking local food adds to the travel experience and helps you connect with the local culture.

 9. Salzburg Churches

-There are many churches in the city but, for me, Salzburg Cathedral stood out.
-Its baroque styled and was rebuilt in the 17th century, although it was founded in 774.
-It is dedicated to Saint Rupert and Saint Vergilius.
-The church houses the baptismal font where Mozart was baptised.
+There are many churches in the city, but for me, Salzburg Cathedral stood out.
+It’s Baroque-style and was rebuilt in the 17th century, although it was originally founded in 774.
+The cathedral is dedicated to Saint Rupert and Saint Vergilius and houses the baptismal font where Mozart was baptized.

 10. Festspielhauser

-In July and August, there are music festivals which take place in Salzburg.
-And in January music lovers flock to Salzburg to celebrate Mozart’s birthday month by listening to music performances.
-The key venues are The Large Festival House, Mozart’s House and the Felsenreitschule.
-So why not entertain your ears.
-There’s also a guided tour which you could take of these venues.
-My walking tour stopped at these venues and I got to listen to some facts about the buildings.
+In July and August, Salzburg comes alive with music festivals.
+In January, music lovers flock to the city to celebrate Mozart’s birthday month with enchanting performances.
+The key venues to visit are The Large Festival House, Mozart’s House, and the Felsenreitschule.
+Why not treat your ears to some unforgettable tunes?
+There’s also a guided tour available of these iconic venues.
+During my walking tour, I had the chance to stop at these spots and learn some fascinating facts about the buildings.

-My day trip to Salzburg was fantastic.
-You can read more about my experiences in Salzburg in my previous post.
+My day trip to Salzburg was fantastic!
+If you’re curious, you can read more about my experiences in Salzburg in my previous post.

-If you need more information on Salzburg then contact the tourism office.
+For more information on Salzburg, feel free to contact the tourism office:

 Contact information: